 We advise on a delivery period of up to 2-3 weeks for your print.
 If you would like your print sooner, please contact our Fine Print gallery team at onlinegallery@magnumphotos.com for stock information.

-Please be aware that orders shipped outside of the U.S., UK, and European Union are subject to VAT in addtion to customs and duties by the destination country, which may be payable upon receipt of your order.
+Please be aware that orders shipped outside of the U.S., UK, and European Union are subject to VAT in addition to customs and duties by the destination country, which may be payable upon receipt of your order.
 Additionally, any discount codes will not apply to duties and taxes.